-B. Counts Nine and Eleven Should Be Dismissed Because They Fail to Allege a Money Laundering Transaction Distinct from the Underlying Offense
+C. Count Twelve Should Be Dismissed Because It Fails to Allege a Money Laundering Transaction Distinct from the Underlying Offense

-Even if the underlying charges survive, Counts Nine and Eleven should be dismissed for the independent reason that they impermissibly merge with their predicate offenses.
+Even if the underlying charges survive, Count Twelve should be dismissed for the independent reason that it impermissibly merges with its predicate offenses.
 "It has been established by the Court of Appeals for this circuit that the underlying offense element of Sections 1956 and 1957 must be distinct from the money laundering allegation itself."
 West 79th Street Corp. v.
-Congregation Kahl Minchas Chinuch, No. 08-CV-0606 (RWS), 2004 WL 2187069, at 9 (S.D.N.Y.
+Congregation Kahl Minchas Chinuch, No. 08 Civ.
+0606 (RWS), 2004 WL 2187069, at \9 (S.D.N.Y.
 Sept.
 29, 2004) (emphasis added) (collecting cases); see also United States v.
 Shellef, 732 F. Supp.
 2d 42, 72-73 (E.D.N.Y.
 2010) ("Because, by definition, money laundering involves the proceeds of unlawful activity, it is well settled that the transaction charged as money laundering cannot be the same transaction through which the funds became tainted by crime.").
 Put differently, an essential element of the government's charges under Sections 1956 and 1957 is that the complained-of transactions be distinct from the underlying offenses.
-As the Fifth Circuit aptly explained, "[s]trict adherence to this standard helps ensure that the money laundering statute will punish conduct that is really distinct from the underlying specified unlawful activity and will not simply provide overzealous prosecutors with a means of imposing additional criminal liability any time a defendant makes benign expenditures with funds derived from unlawful acts."
+As the Fifth Circuit explained, "[s]trict adherence to this standard helps ensure that the money laundering statute will punish conduct that is really distinct from the underlying specified unlawful activity and will not simply provide overzealous prosecutors with a means of imposing additional criminal liability any time a defendant makes benign expenditures with funds derived from unlawful acts."
 United States v.
 Trejo, 610 F.3d 308, 314-15 (5th Cir.
 2010) (internal quotation and citation omitted).
-Counts Nine and Eleven fail to allege a transaction distinct from the underlying offenses, and these Counts must be dismissed.